Try Transformer for Snowflake

 Jobs are the execution of a dataflow that is represented in a pipeline.

 When pipeline development is complete, you check in the pipeline to indicate that the pipeline is ready to be added to a job and run.
 When you check in a pipeline, you enter a commit message.
-StreamSets maintains the commit history of each pipeline.
+Control Hub maintains the commit history of each pipeline.

-Since the Transformer for Snowflake engine is hosted on IBM StreamSets, job configuration is simple, compared to Data Collector or Transformer pipelines.
-As a result, you can use the default values when creating the job.
+When the Transformer for Snowflake engine is hosted, job configuration is simple.
+You can use the default values when creating the job.

 - With your tutorial pipeline open in the canvas, click the Check In icon: